Kahut: Origin

-The Kahut Quraish tribe can also be linked directly back to Arabian Quraish tribe of the Prophet Muhammad and his family.
+The Kahut Quraish tribe can also be linked directly back to Arabian Quraish tribe of Muhammad and his family.

 Journey through India, settlement

 On the way to Delhi they fought and conquered a pagan king of Sialkot, named Sain Pal, who was, they say, probably a Dogra prince.
 On reaching Delhi they paid their respects to the king who ordered them to hold the Dhanni and the Salt Range on his behalf: under the leadership of Muhammad Ali Kahut, the son of Said Nawab Ali, they accordingly retraced their steps to this district, and settled first at Gagnelpur, of which the ruined site is shown in Mauza Wariamal near the foot of the Salt Range : here they remained for some time, realising the revenue from the Janjuas of the hills and the Gujar graziers of the Dhanni, and remitting it to Delhi.
 The Mairs and Kassars had not then arrived in these parts, but came six or seven generations afterwards.
 The eastern Dhanni was then a lake, which on the coming of Babar was drained at his command, the Kahuts taking part in the work and colonising the land reclaimed.
 Chaudhri Sahnsar, 8th in descent from Kahut (the son of Nawab Ali), was their ancestor in the time of Babar.
 During the Mughal period (around 15th Century), the Kahut rose to prominence until their power was destroyed by the Sikhs in 19th Century.
 The southern part of Chakwal tehsil where Kahuts predominate is still known as the Kahutani, a reflexion of their past dominance.
 Sometime during the Sikh period, groups of Kahut immigrated to Sargodha and Mandi Bahauddin.